chayleaf/nixos-router/README.md

 I'll try to keep breaking changes to a minimum, but as I said, I can't guarantee they won't happen (even NixOS has them).

-Use the 23.11 branch for NixOS 23.11.
-I'll backport what I can to it.
+There are separate branches for stable NixOS versions (like the 24.05 branch for NixOS 24.05), each branch will only be supported until the next stable NixOS release.
+Support entails non-breaking bugfixes and certain backports.
 For nixos-unstable, use the master branch.

 I doubt it would be easy to upstream these changes to nixpkgs, as it would introduce many breaking changes on top of breaking changes, so I